A Combinatorial classification of postcritically fixed Newton maps: Abstract Newton Graphs Are Realized

-A set of pairwise non-isotopic arcs in $(\S^2,X)$ is called an {\em arc system}.
-Two arc systems $\Lambda,\Lambda'$ are {\em isotopic} if each curve in $\Lambda$ is isotopic relative $X$ to a unique element of $\Lambda'$ and vice versa. \end{definition} Note that arcs connect marked points (the endpoints of an arc need not be distinct) while simple closed curves run around them.
-We will see that this leads to intersection properties that will give us some control over the location of possible Thurston obstructions.
-Since arcs and curves are only defined up to isotopy, we make precise what we mean by arcs and curves intersecting. \begin{definition}[Intersection Number] Let $\alpha$ and $\beta$ each be an arc or a simple closed curve in $(\S^2,X)$.
-Their {\em intersection number} is
+A set of pairwise non-isotopic arcs in $(\S^2,X)$ is called an \emph{arc system}.
+Two arc systems $\Lambda,\Lambda'$ are \emph{isotopic} if each curve in $\Lambda$ is isotopic relative $X$ to a unique element of $\Lambda'$ and vice versa. \end{definition}

+Note that arcs connect marked points (the endpoints of an arc need not be distinct) while simple closed curves run around them.
+The resulting intersections will give us some control over the location of possible multicurve obstructions.
+Since arcs and curves are only defined up to isotopy, we make precise what we mean by intersecting arcs and curves.